If You Can Read This – Thank a Teacher!

 Many nations celebrate Teacher’s Day on different days in different ways, however, the first ever Teacher’s Day was celebrated in India in 1967 on the birthday of President Dr. Sarvepalli Radhakrishnan.
 A renowned and loved teacher himself, when his young students requested to celebrate his birthday, Dr. Radhakrishnan replied saying it would be a ‘proud privilege’ if instead of celebrating his birthday alone the day would be marked and celebrated in honor of all teachers of the nation.
 And hence, on 5th September was born Teacher’s Day defined by much fervor, frolic and respect on the Indian school calendar.

-Ancient History of learning
+Ancient History of Learning

 Teacher's-Day-India